Everest Base Camp Luxury Adventure with Heli Return – 9 Days of Unmatched Himalayan Grandeur

 How we combat this:

-- Luxury advantage: Extra acclimatization day at Namche with guided short hikes (not just sitting around)
+- Luxury Acclimatization: Enjoy an extra day at Namche with guided short hikes, ensuring proper acclimatization instead of just resting.

-- Oxygen monitors at lodges to track your adaptation
+- Oxygen Monitoring: Lodges are equipped with oxygen monitors to track your adaptation and ensure your well-being.

 Cardio is King: